-WHAT IS A HERS® RATING?
+WHAT IS A HERS RATING?

 We perform a suite of tests on the systems in your home to measure their efficiency.
 These tests include a blower door test, a duct test (if ductwork is present), and a ventilation test.
 All of these tests are non-invasive and will not disrupt or impair the home.
-These test results are input in to a HERS Rating software to help calculate the HERS Score of the home.
+These test results are input in to a HERS rating software to help calculate the HERS score of the home.

-Check out our article – “Performance Testing”
+To learn more, check out our article – “Performance Testing”.

-A HERS Rating looks at an array of building materials used in the home and calculates the impact each component will have on the HERS Score.
+A HERS rating looks at an array of building materials used in the home and calculates the impact each component will have on the HERS score.
 Insulation types, depth, and quality of installation are all documented to calculate the R-Value of the walls, floors, and ceilings of the home.
 Windows have performance ratings to show the insulation factor, U-Value, and how much solar energy radiates through the glass, solar heat gain coefficient (SHGC).
-Additional factors including the framing factor of walls, or radiant barriers on roofs are also documented and entered into the HERS Rating software.
+Additional factors including the framing factor of walls, or radiant barriers on roofs are also documented and entered into the HERS rating software.

 What utilities are available on your site?
 This questions drives the type of heating and cooling system that you select for your project.
 We will document the type, size, fuel, and efficiency of your heating and cooling system.
 Domestic hot water (DHW) systems are also recorded to determine the efficiency, fuel, and type of those systems.
 Distribution systems for the DHW are also examined for features including pipe insulation and total system length.
 Ventilation systems are inspected to ensure compliance with applicable building codes.